-The biceps muscle, one of the muscles in the front of the upper arm bone (or humerus), has two muscle bellies, or heads, that have distinct attachments at the shoulder.
-These attachments are located at the “proximal” end of the humerus.
-At the other end of the muscle, near the elbow, the two heads of the biceps join together to form a single distal biceps tendon.
+The biceps muscle, one of the muscles in the front of the humerus (upper arm bone) has two muscle bellies or heads that connect to the shoulder joint by way of two tendons, known as the “proximal” biceps tendons or the biceps-labral complex.
+Toward the other end of the muscle, near the elbow, the two heads of the biceps join together to form a single tendon – the “distal” biceps tendon, which inserts into the radius (the one of the two bones in the forearm).

-This tendon, located at the “distal” end of the humerus, inserts into the radius bone, one of two bones in the forearm.
-Through this distal attachment on the radius, the biceps participates in both elbow flexion and supination.
-Supination is the act of turning the forearm from a “palm down” position to a “palm up” position, such as when tightening a screw with a screwdriver.
+Through this distal attachment at the radius, the biceps muscle facilitates elbow flexion (bending) and supination – the rotation of the forearm from a “palm down” position to a “palm up” position, such as when tightening a screw with a screwdriver using your right hand.

 Presenting symptoms of a distal biceps rupture include pain at the front of the elbow.
 Sometimes, people with the injury report hearing a “pop” from the area.
 Pain typically subsides after the acute injury, and if left untreated, a chronic distal biceps rupture is usually not painful.
 There may be bruising of the skin in association with the injury.
 If completely ruptured, the tendon can retract toward the shoulder.
 If this occurs, a cosmetic deformity may be noticeable that looks like a rounded mass in the lower biceps muscle.
 There may also be a hollow area at the elbow where the tendon used to attach.
 Most commonly however, there is not much noticeable change in appearance of the arm.

 From a functional standpoint, some weakness will result in both flexion and supination, or rotation of the forearm.
 Supination is usually affected more than elbow flexion.
 However, multiple muscle groups are used in both motions, and no deficit in functional range of motion will result.
 The other muscle groups can strengthen to help compensate for the non-functioning, injured biceps.
-Some residual weakness will be noted, however, for heavy lifting or using a screwdriver, for example..
+Some residual weakness will be noted, however, for example in heavy lifting or using a screwdriver.

 The diagnosis of a distal biceps rupture can usually be made on patient history and clinical examination.
 If there is question of a partial tendon injury or concern of another associated injury (fracture, ligament injury, etc) magnetic resonance imaging (MRI) may be obtained.

 A non-operative, physical therapy treatment program will often focus first on reducing pain and maintaining the full motion of the elbow.
-Oral non-steroidal anti-inflammatory medications (i.e., Ibuprofen) may also be prescribed.
+Oral NSAIDs (nonsteroidal anti-inflammatory medications, such as ibuprofen) may also be prescribed.
 After the initial injury, after pain has decreased and the elbow motion is good, treatment may move to muscle strengthening of the other muscles located about the elbow.
 Painless function with some residual weakness and early fatigue of supination can be achieved through conservative management.

 Surgical management focuses on restoring the distal biceps tendon anatomy by repairing the tendon at its insertion site on the radius and allowing it to heal.
 Surgery is typically performed through an open incision in the front of the elbow or through a two-incision approach, with a small incision in both the front and the back of the elbow.